eclipse-che/che-release/README.md

 ## Release procedure
 1. [Create new release issue to report status and collect any blocking issues](https://github.com/eclipse/che/issues/new?assignees=&labels=kind%2Frelease&template=release.md&title=Release+Che+7.FIXME)

 2. To start a release, use the [Release - Orchestrate Overall Release Phases](https://github.com/eclipse-che/che-release/actions/workflows/release-orchestrate-overall.yml) workflow to trigger workflows in other Che repos.
 Workflows triggered align to the repos noted in the previous section.
-In the input, provide the version of Che, DevWorkspace controller, and phases to run.
+In the input, provide the version of Che, and phases to run.

     2.1 If one of the workflows has crashed, inspect it.
 Apply fixes if needed, and restart it.
 You can restart individual workflow, or whole phase in orchestration job, whichever is simpler.